 Here is a chart showing the percentages of people meeting the estimated average requirements (EARs) for some very important nutrients:

-We’ve already gone over the numerous ways in which alcohol depletes vitamin D. Given the chart above, you can take a guess at what percentage of alcoholics are deficient in this crucial nutrient!
+We’ve already gone over the numerous ways in which alcohol depletes this.
+Given the chart above, you can take a guess at what percentage of addicts are deficient in this crucial nutrient!

 - Depleted serotonin (brain chemical required for relaxation and confidence)